Robotix (toyline)

-Robotix is a line of toy motorized modular construction sets used for constructing robotic creatures, vehicles and machines, often including action figures.
+Robotix was a line of toy motorized modular construction sets used for constructing robotics creatures, vehicles and machines, often including action figures.
 Robotix toys were first marketed by the Milton Bradley Company (MB) from 1984 until 1986.

 The 1985 cartoon series Robotix was based on these toys.
 During the 1990s and early 2000s, Robotix toys were sold by RC2 Corporation under its Learning Curve brand.
 Learning Curve changed the colors of the original MB toys from mostly black and white to bright colors, introduced new parts, and expanded the range of playsets.

-As of 2014, Robotix toys are sold by Robotics and Things, based in Simi Valley, California, which also offers STEM enrichment programs for children.
+By 2014, Robotix toys were sold by Robotics and Things, based in Simi Valley, California, which also offered STEM enrichment programs for children.

 Parts

 Robotix parts, despite originating in the United States, use the metric system of measurement for their pieces.
 For example, they sell three arm pieces: 50mm Arm, 75mm Arm and 100mm Arm.
 These parts connect using a male/female attachment system, where each connection is in the shape of an octagon.
 The toy was high quality for its time of creation, featuring heavy plastics and rounded corners.